munificent/craftinginterpreters/book/the-lox-language.md

 Because Eich slapped JS together with roughly the same raw materials and time as an episode of MacGyver, it has some weird semantic corners where the duct tape and paper clips show through.
-Things like variable hoisting, dynamically-bound `this`, holes in arrays, and implicit conversions.
+Things like variable hoisting, dynamically bound `this`, holes in arrays, and implicit conversions.

 I had the luxury of taking my time on Lox, so it should be a little cleaner.